 Plot taken from Wei Tang's presentation at the CRP Consortium Meeting October 2006

 In small scale reactions care should be taken to reduce the amount of dissolved oxygen in the system, since oxygen will oxidize the catalyst complex forming the higher oxidation state transition metal complex, the redox conjugate, which is the equivalent of the persistent radical in an ATRP, and reduce the rate of reaction.(9,10)

-Note however that the addition of a low level of the redox conjugate to the initial reaction medium does provide complete control from the start of the polymerization and increases the amount of added initiator incorporated into the final product, by reducing the fraction of termination reactions between low molecular weight species normally required to form the persistent radical.(6) This is important in industrial scale processes where the cost of a functional initiator may be a major concern.
+Note however that the addition of a low level of the redox conjugate to the initial reaction medium does provide complete control from the start of the polymerization and increases the amount of added initiator incorporated into the final product, by reducing the fraction of termination reactions between low molecular weight species normally required to form the persistent radical.(6) A study on the kinetics of normal ATRP with addition of 20% CuII versus CuI showed that the ATRP equilibrium was reached almost immediately and the molecular weight of the polymers were closer to theoretical values and polymers with lower dispersity were obtained.(8) This is important in industrial scale processes where the cost of a functional initiator may be a major concern.